-Like you, I’m a Pakistani Muslim.
+Like you, I’m a South Asian Muslim.
 I am a woman who is married to a Jewish man.
-I, together with my husband, am active at a progressive synagogue in San Francisco, where we live.
+I, together with my husband, am active at a progressive synagogue where we live.
 I’ve spent years studying Palestine, particularly on the similarities between Israel and our shared home country of Pakistan, as the only two countries in the world created for a religious group.
 I’ve been to Israel-Palestine more times than most American Jews.
 My life straddles my dual Jewish-Muslim worlds, every single day.
 So I’m uniquely placed to tell you why your work for The Atlantic and your subsequent defensiveness about it are both problematic.

 You’ve selectively chosen to respond to some of your detractors in a disingenuous manner (“Neither am I an agent of Mossad and the CIA forged in a Tel Aviv lab and sent to infiltrate and destroy American Muslim communities”), as if people are single-handedly blaming you for the occupation (newsflash: they’re not).
 But you don’t respond to your many other critics – many people, who, upon careful consideration, have a moral and principled stance against Zionism, and by extension, against the normalization that your involvement with a Zionist group entails.